krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### Multi-AZ and Read Replicas

 Multi-AZ:
-- Multi-AZ RDS creates a replica in another AZ and synchronously replicates to it (DR only)
+- Multi-AZ RDS creates a __standby replica__ in another AZ and synchronously replicates to it (DR only)
 - During failover RDS automatically updates configuration (including DNS endpoint) to use the second node.
 - It is recommended to implement DB connection retries in your application
 - The secondary DB in a multi-AZ configuration cannot be used as an independent read node (read or write).